Dice

 He’s movin’ like molasses in January.

-other spellings: ’lasses, cane molasses, blackstrap, thick syrup, and cane lasses
+variations: ’lasses, cane molasses, blackstrap, thick syrup, cane lasses

 ★ In Appalachian talk, molasses was shortened to "’lasses."
 People also contrasted it with **sorghum** - a lighter, homemade syrup often called "sorghum molasses." ★